sx65/VibeOnHit/README.md

 It attaches to Roblox first, then scans for a Lovense toy.
 If health drops, it prints `[hit]` and vibes.

 Offsets in `LovensePrototype.cpp` are mostly outdated.
 If HP reads as -1, those need a bump.
+You can find updated offsets in this website: [OFFSETS](https://offsets.imtheo.lol)

 BLE reference: [Windows BLE DLL](https://developer.lovense.com/docs/game-engine-plugins/windows_ble.html#c-example)